hdShang/arxiv-daily/docs/cs-AI/2025-12-23/papers/251220245v1-memory-as-resonance-a-biomimetic-architecture-for-infinite-context-m.md

 ---
 layout: default
-title: Memory as Resonance: A Biomimetic Architecture for Infinite Context Memory on Ergodic Phonetic Manifolds
+title: "Memory as Resonance: A Biomimetic Architecture for Infinite Context Memory on Ergodic Phonetic Manifolds"
 ---

 # Memory as Resonance: A Biomimetic Architecture for Infinite Context Memory on Ergodic Phonetic Manifolds